codebytere/node-mac-permissions/README.md

 - `not determined` - A dialog will be displayed directing the user to the `Locatiojn` System Preferences window , where the user can approve your app to access location events in the background.
 - `denied` - The `Location` System Preferences window is opened with the Location privacy key highlighted.

-Your app must provide an explanation for its use of capture devices using the `NSLocationUsageDescription` `Info.plist` key; Calling this method or attempting to access location without a usage description raises an exception.
+Your app must provide an explanation for its use of location using either the `NSLocationUsageDescription` `Info.plist` key; Calling this method or attempting to access location without a usage description raises an exception.

 ```plist
 <key>NSLocationUsageDescription</key>